rob-c/farm/Readme.md

 > python3 -m venv env
 ```

-You can technically use whatever foldername you prefer, but this project has an appropriate .gitignore rule for the `en\v\` folder which is a good indicator of what is within that folder.
+You can technically use whatever foldername you prefer, but this project has an appropriate .gitignore rule for the `env\` folder which is a good indicator of what is within that folder.

 2. Activate the new virtual env:
 ```